Manage SQL development policies

 tipIf the current policy is already associated with an environment or data source, you need to select a new process for these resources in the Associated Envir. and datasources existed, Please modify first. window that pops up, and then click Modify and Delete.

-After the SQL development policy is associated with an environment, it will override the original policy of the environment, and all data sources under this environment will apply the new policy.
+After you associate a SQL development policy with an environment, the new policy replaces the previous environment policy.
+All data sources in that environment use the new policy.

 - In the left navigation pane, click DevOps > Policy & Process.